Meet ShellFire- A Free VPN Service That Fights Internet Surveillance from the Ground Up

 In 2015, ShellFire started a crowdfunding campaign on Indiegogo that enabled us to create the ShellFire Box.
 The ShellFire Box is a tiny open source hardware router that is able to secure ALL devices at once through our VPN network.
 With the ShellFire Box, you can even connect devices that normally do not have any VPN functionalities (smart TVs, gaming consoles etc.).
 After connecting the ShellFire Box to your internet router, the connection is automatically set up and any device connected to the ShellFire Box' wifi or wired network is automatically secured.
 This means that even inexperienced users can effectively secure their entire network, circumvent censorship and access foreign video streams within just a few seconds.

 We have been successfully shipping the ShellFire Box since September 2015.
 Meanwhile, our campaign on Indiegogo has received more than $100,000 from well over 1,000 backers from more than 60 countries!
-You can check out our campaign here:

 What challenges have you encountered in your attempt to secure users data without keeping any logs?